-It is not necessary to complete any of the other worksheets in the workbook at this stage to meet CHFA's requirements.
-The Applicant, however, should keep an electronic copy of the workbook for use at the Carryover and Final Application stages as updated information is required at these stages utilizing other sections of the workbook.
+It is not necessary to complete any of the other worksheets in the EGC Workbook at this stage to meet CHFA's requirements.
+The Applicant, however, should keep an electronic copy of the submitted EGC Workbook for use at the Carryover and Final Application stages as updated information is required at these stages as described below.